KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 Google is the most popular search engine in most countries, often followed by Yahoo.
 Identify the most important search phrases associated with your website and test the search results.
 Make sure that cookies are not enabled.
 Otherwise, your search results might be skewed due to the search history of the computer.

-Example Google Search: "Pretty Prairie United Methodist"
+Example Google search: "Pretty Prairie United Methodist"
 ![](marketing-strategy/google-search-pretty-prairie-united.jpg)

-Example Google Search Result: "Pretty Prairie United Methodist"
+Example Google search result: "Pretty Prairie United Methodist"
 ![](marketing-strategy/google-search-pretty-prairie-united-methodist.jpg)

 Verify that the Google map info for the church is correct.
 If possible, link the website to the map.
 Consider creating a Google+ organization page, and/or Google rich snippet for support

-Correcting Incorrect Google Map Info
+Correcting incorrect Google Map info
 ![](marketing-strategy/google-pretty-prairie-united-methodist-church-report-a-problem.png)

 And most important of all, encourage church members to use the website!
 The search ranking of the website will rise naturally as a result.

+## Online sharing and advertising

 ### Google Adwords

-Google Adwords Pretty Prairie "Limited Reach"
+Google Adwords Pretty Prairie "Limited reach"
 ![](marketing-strategy/google-adwords-pretty-prairie.png)

-Google Adwords Pretty Prairie Targeting
+Google Adwords Pretty Prairie targeting
 ![](marketing-strategy/google-adwords-pretty-prairie-targeting.png)

-### Facebook Advertising
+### Facebook sharing and advertising

 Facebook is the 'king' of social traffic, with other networks such as Twitter, Instagram and Pinterest close behind.

 Based on feedback, members of the church and surrounding community are most likely to be on Facebook.
 So, we would first consider the option of advertising the church via Facebook.
 This could be done for free through Facebook sharing

-This could also be done by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area, using Facebook's "Reach People Near Your Business" a.k.a.
+This could also be done by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area, using Facebook's "Reach people near your business" a.k.a.
 "Local Awareness" ad option.

-Chooe the Objective for Your Campaign: "Local Awareness"
+Choose the objective for your campaign: "Local Awareness"
 ![](marketing-strategy/facebook-page-advertisement-choose-objective.png)

 Notably, this may reach a different demographic segment than other forms of advertisement.

 The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.

-Facebook Page Advertisement Preview
+Facebook Page advertisement preview
 ![](marketing-strategy/facebook-page-advertisement-preview.png)

 Suggested target audience ranges from 50 km to...